U.S. flag An official website of the United States government.

 • Projects designed/with plans to persist beyond the federal funding period.

-If an educator currently completing a stewardship project would like to apply for funding for the subsequent year, they must have already submitted a progress report and supporting documents that shows significant progress in their current project.
+If an educator currently completing a stewardship project would like to apply for funding for the subsequent year, a progress report demonstrating significant progress in a current project is required.

 Funding Conditions

-• Transportation/lodging/fees for attendance at professional conferences or personal professional development
+• Costs associated with educators’ own attendance at professional conferences or personal professional development (including transportation/lodging/fees).